 - You’re diluting your endorsements across 20+ skills

-- It looks daft if you have endorsements for ‘strategy’ and ‘business strategy’ and ‘strategy creation’
+- It’s unnecessary to have endorsements for ‘strategy’ and ‘business strategy’ and ‘strategy creation’

-If you have very few endorsements, start with five core ones.
-Make sure they don’t overlap too much.
-If you already have a good amount, choose a maximum of 10 skills and only add new ones once you have 99+ of a few of your core ones!
+If you’re just starting out, start with five core skills you’d like endorsements for and ensure they don’t overlap too much.
+If you already have a strong base of endorsements, choose up to 10 skills and only add new ones once you have 99+ of some of your core ones!

-If your current position involves getting companies to hire you for your skills in creative marketing and PR, make sure that you demonstrate that you used your creative marketing and PR skills in your previous roles.
-This is about gaining credibility and demonstrating your transferable skills.
+If your current position involves getting companies to hire you for your skills in creative marketing and PR, make sure that you demonstrate that you used related skills in your previous roles.
+This is about gaining credibility and demonstrating your transferable experience.
 Whether it’s anything from helping businesses save money, coaching or training individuals, or providing a customer service function; bring out those skills you have used in your previous role that mean you do your current role well.
 An example: